ginerorama/MoltInspector/README.md

 <br />
 <br />

 Figure3.
 Bioluminescence from a single animal.
-The absence of substrate intake during the molts provokes a decrease in the bioluminescence signal.
+The absence of substrate intake during the molts provokes a decrease in the bioluminescence signal.Intense decrease in the bioluminiscense is higlighted in blue.